artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 #### Analysis of the final cycle: ```lw``` - ```beq``` - ```add``` - ```or``` - ```sw```

 Advance step-by-step until the final cycle.
-This is the processor in that cycle.
+This is the processor state in that cycle.
 As you can see, five instructions are being executed simultaneously in the processor (in-flight), each at a different stage.

 ![image](https://github.com/user-attachments/assets/e08335a0-2b4c-4e79-a031-07274116b849)